kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 - Ingress Gateway is created by default in the istio-system namespace
 - Users may influence Istio (via Gateway API) to create Ingress Gateway in different namespace
 - Authorization Policy references Ingress Gateway via selector, so they should be in the same namespace
-- Gateway CR is supposed to be a singleton (for now)
+- Geoblocking CR is supposed to be a singleton (for now)

 There are multiple approaches possible:
 - Geoblocking CR being close to the gateway (by default istio-system)